cferdinandi/adventure/content/adventures/_index.md

 - [New Year's Bell](/adventures/new-years-bell/)
 - [The Tower of Time](/adventures/new-years-tower/)

 Want to write your own adventure?
-There are also some [tips and tricks for creating your own adventures](/gm/#creating-your-own-adventures) on the GM Tips page.
+There are also some [tips and tricks for creating a living world](/gm/#creating-a-living-world) on the GM Tips page.

 ## Third-Party Adventures